Arlodotexe/windows-interact/README.md

    - `ID` - Assign an identity to this PowerShell session in order to issue a new command or end it at a later time.

  What's changed:
+ - Fixes a lot of commands that would fail if your directory had a space in it
  - Adjusted `Win.process.kill()` to allow killing by PID
  - LOTS of fixes to how `Win.PowerShell()` collects output and errors when using multiple commands. ~90% quirk-free!
 Still working on it, but it's _much_ better than last version.